ishmamabid99/Easy-Med/README.md

 There is a preview of this project available on https://drive.google.com/file/d/1SERQulIeXDx3ZZmL3eJxBveB7DeXGpa2/view?usp=sharing

-on this link you can see a demo version of this project spoken in bengali
+on this link, you can see a demo version of this project spoken in bengali